Track mileage automatically

 • You have provided the required documentation and proof, and the IRS agrees with your audited tax returns.
 There are no changes to your tax.

-• After the audit, the IRS proposes changes to your tax return, to which you agree - you might have to pay back some tax.
+• After the IRS tax audit, they will propose changes to your tax return, to which you agree - you might have to pay back some tax.

 • The audit concludes with changes that the IRS offers, to which you do not agree.
 You can then request a conference with an IRS manager, file an appeal, or make use of the mediation the IRS offers.